viralfoundation/Technical-Whitepaper-LaTeX/README.md

 **2. Chats &amp; Private Messages**

-For Chat-based encryption, we use **public and private key** encryption method.
-There are no centralized cloud-based servers involved in storing messages which can potentially leak private chats and messages.
+For Chat-based encryption, Viral uses **public and private key** encryption method.
+There are no centralized cloud-based servers involved in storing messages which can potentially trigger breaches.
 Every single message is encrypted and can be only decrypted by the receiver.

 Public-Private key encryption more secure than a single shared key used in multiple chat platforms.